jayala1/Commander-EDH-Web-App/README.md

 ```

 ## Acknowledgements
-This application uses the Scryfall API to fetch Magic: The Gathering card data, including commander details and random suggestions.
+-This application uses the Scryfall API to fetch Magic: The Gathering card data, including commander details and random suggestions.
 Special thanks to the Scryfall team for providing such an excellent resource!

+-Magic: The Gathering, Magic, and their logos are trademarks of Wizards of the Coast LLC.
+This project is unaffiliated with and not endorsed by Wizards of the Coast.